Skip to main content

 1. Go to Analysis > Multiple Transaction Trace.

-2. Enter the MTID value seen in Transaction information window in Search by MTID / CUSTID.
+2. Enter the MTID value found in the Transaction information window into the Search by MTID / CUSTID field.

-3. Select the date and project to view.
+3. Select the date and project you want to query.

-4. At the bottom of the screen, select Apply.
+4. Click the Apply button at the bottom of the screen.

-The Chart tab on the right displays a diagram that helps you find the call relationships for each transaction.
+5. The right Chart tab displays a diagram and a table that allow you to understand the call relationships of each transaction.

 Chart